dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A21: DCE - Phase 1 - Feature Drift Analysis vs. VS Code Explorer
 # Date Created: C28
 # Author: AI Model
-# Updated on: C38 (Update Keyboard Nav status to reflect focus fix)
+# Updated on: C39 (Update Keyboard Nav status to Complete)

 - **Key/Value for A0:**
 - **Description:** A comparative analysis documenting the functional and behavioral differences between the DCE custom file view and the native VS Code Explorer to guide future development and feature parity.